Policy Details

 A. Policy Statement

-Grand Valley State University is dedicated to cultivating a workplace characterized by knowledge, honesty, integrity, respect, professionalism, and safety, free from harassment and discrimination.
+Grand Valley State University ("GVSU") is dedicated to cultivating a workplace consistent with the ideals expressed in SLT 3.3.
 Upholding these principles is central to our mission, ensuring that all employees feel empowered to report violations or potential violations without fear of reprisal.
 Recognizing the importance of promptly and thoroughly addressing such reports, we aim to foster trust and accountability within our community.

 The University’s Non-Retaliation Policy for Faculty and Staff strictly prohibits any form of retaliation against individuals who make good faith reports of violations of laws, regulations, or University policies.
-This protection extends to those who participate in investigations, proceedings, or hearings, as well as individuals requesting accommodations, assistance, or leave under university policy or state/federal law.
+This protection extends to those who participate in investigations, proceedings, or hearings, as well as individuals requesting accommodations, assistance, or leave under university policy or state or federal law.

 Procedures